Including Camp Treetops in your estate or financial planning is vital to the future of our mission and program.

 - Giving appreciated stock or real estate

-- Devising a lead or remainder trust to provide you or your heirs income and make a gift to this institution
+- Devising an annuity or remainder trust to provide you or your heirs income and make a gift to this institution

 - Making this institution a full or partial beneficiary of your retirement plan or a life insurance policy